Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 14. create setting.php on data folder
 15. replace student-view with student grade onclick in teachers
 16. change table from course to subject in course view admin page
+17. change table source in course-add from course to subject
+18.